acend/argocd-basics-training/content/en/docs/05/jsonnet.md

 ---
-title: "5.3 Jsonnet (Optional)"
+title: "Jsonnet (Optional)"
 weight: 53
-sectionnumber: 5.3
+onlyWhen: jsonnet
 ---

 This lab explains how to use [jsonnet](https://jsonnet.org/)  as manifest format together with Argo CD.